A Man Apart: Critical reception

 The film was panned by critics.
-On Rotten Tomatoes, it has an approval rating of 11% based on 132 reviews, with an average rating of 4/10.
+On Rotten Tomatoes, it has an approval rating of 10% based on 130 reviews, with an average rating of 4/10.
 The site's consensus is: "Action and drama elements don't mix well in this clichéd actioner".
 On Metacritic, the film has an average score of 36 out of 100 based on 32 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Home video

 A Man Apart was released on DVD on September 2, 2003, as a 'barebones' release, containing no special features except deleted scenes and trailers.
 It was criticized for its poor video transfer.
 The film was later released on Blu-ray Disc on August 14, 2012.

 Lawsuit

 The film's original title, "Diablo" was the subject of a lawsuit by the video game company Blizzard Entertainment in 2001 when the developer/publisher filed against New Line Cinema, claiming trademark infringement on the name Diablo (a title used by Blizzard for a franchise of role-playing video games).
 A court initially ruled in favor of Blizzard, but the decision was reversed on appeal.
 Ultimately, New Line changed the film's name.